 - acquiring a 4G dongle as the school wifi would not work

 - learning the OBS and Brightcove software

 - Two teachers organised, shot and edited the pre-recorded videos and were producers during the livestream.
 Including, moderating and contributing to the live feed discussion.

 - A computer coordinator provided technical support for equipment, Brightcove and AEM.

-- And of course, the talent - Principal, DP, head teachers, teachers, students.
+- And of course, the talent – Students, Principal, Deputy Principals, head teachers and teachers.

 All music had a creative commons license.

 All students recorded in the pre-recorded video had signed parent/carer permission to publish approval.